hawtio/website/src/docs/faq.md

 For JVMs not running a jolokia agent already, there's a start button (on the right) which will dynamically add the [jolokia JVM agent](http://jolokia.org/agent/jvm.html) into the selected JVM process.
 You can then click on the Agent URL link to connect into it.

 Note that the Local plugin only works when the JVM running Hawtio has the **hawtio-local-jvm-mbean** plugin installed (which depends on the JVM finding the com.sun.tools.attach.VirtualMachine API that jconsole uses and is included in the hawtio-default.war).
 BTW if you don't see a **Local** tab inside the **Conect** menu in your Hawtio application; check the log of your Hawtio JVM; there might be a warning around com.sun.tools.attach.VirtualMachine not being available on the classpath.
-Or you could just try using the [exectuable jar](http://hawt.io/getstarted/index.html) to run Hawtio which seems to work on most platforms.
+Or you could just try using the [executable jar](http://hawt.io/getstarted/index.html) to run Hawtio which seems to work on most platforms.

 Note also that the **Local** tab only works when the process is on the same machine as the JVM running Hawtio.
 So a safer option is just to make sure there's a jolokia agent running in each JVM you want to manage with Hawtio.